FAQ

 The pure flight distance of a ball without the rolled distance.

-The hollowed out back of the club head.
-This design moves club mass to the outside of the club head, which gives it better stability when hit with an awkward ball and, positively, gives the clubface consistent strength over the entire face.
+The hollowed-out back of the club head.
+This design moves the club mass to the outside of the club head, which gives it better stability in the event of poorly hit balls and, positively, gives the club face consistent strength over the entire surface.

 Chip

-Short and shallow approach shot to the green.
+Short and flat approach shot to the green.

 Chipping green

-Practice green to practice chip shots in different positions and distances or to warm up before the round.
+Practice green for practising chip shots in various positions and distances or for warming up before a round.

 Club

-Term for golf clubs and for a club for golfers.
-In order to play at most golf courses in German-speaking countries, golfers must be registered with a club.
+Term for golf clubs and for an association for golfers.
+Golfers must be registered in a club in order to be allowed to play at most golf courses in German-speaking countries.

-The course rating determines the difficulty of a course so that the exact handicap can be calculated for the respective handicap.
+The difficulty of a course is determined in the course rating so that the exact handicap can be calculated for the respective handicap.

 Dimple

 Round indentation in the surface of the golf ball.
 The up to 500 small dimples in the outer skin of the golf ball are used for lift and flight.
-The deeper the dimples, the flatter the trajectory.
+The deeper the dimples, the flatter the flight curve.

 Divot

 Piece of turf that the golfer knocks out of the ground when hitting the ball.
-Not a bad habit, but a must to add backspin to the ball.
-The divot must be put back in place.
+Not a bad habit, but a must in order to give the ball backspin.
+The divot must be put back on the spot.

 Draw

-Shot in which the ball describes a slight curve in the air from right to left (for a right-handed golfer).
+A shot in which the ball describes a slight curve in the air from right to left (for right-handers).
 Too much draw is called a hook.

 Drive

-A shot from the teeing area.
-The ball should make as much distance as possible.
+Shot from the tee zone.
+The ball should travel as far as possible.

-Practice area for beginners and professionals to train and warm up before the round.
+Practice area for beginners and professionals to practise and warm up before the round.

 Eagle